Élisée Reclus: Adult life and career

 His geographical work, thoroughly researched and unflinchingly scientific, laid out a picture of human-nature interaction that we today would call bioregionalism.
 It showed, with more detail than anyone but a dedicated geographer could possibly absorb, how the ecology of a place determined the kinds of lives and livelihoods its denizens would have and thus how people could properly live in self-regarding and self-determined bioregions without the interference of large and centralized governments that always try to homogenize diverse geographical areas.

+In 1877-1878, he launched and ran Le Travailleur in Geneva.

 In 1882, Reclus initiated the Anti-Marriage Movement.
 In accordance with these beliefs and the practice of union libre ("free unions"), which was common among working-class French in the mid-to-late 1800s, Reclus allowed his two daughters to "marry" their male partners without any civil or religious ceremonies, an action causing embarrassment to many of his well-wishers.
 Reclus had himself entered a free union in 1872, after the death of his first wife.
 In 1882 he also wrote Unions Libres, a pamphlet which detailed his anarchist and feminist objections to marriage.
 The French government initiated prosecution from the High Court of Lyon, arrested him and Peter Kropotkin as the International Association's organizers, and sentenced the latter to five years' imprisonment.
 Reclus escaped punishment as he remained in Switzerland.

 In a 1913 piece, Kropotkin, in admiration of Reclus, said that if anyone asked about the conflicts of the Middle East, that "I should merely open the volume of Elisée Reclus's Geographie Universelle L'Asie, Russe..."

 In 1890, Reclus hosted Luigi Galleani at Lake Geneva in Switzerland, in the Reclus brothers' country house which at that time operated as a safe haven for dissidents fleeing persecution.
 Reclus offered Galleani a role in writing his Universal Geography, with Galleani going on to contribute to statistics about Guatemala to volume XVII which addressed Central America.
 Reclus later assisted Galleani, and coordinated support for him, in fleeing Italy to Egypt when he faced persecution from the Italian state.